wcarhart/wanda/content.md

 location: Lake Oswego, OR
 img:      img/2020/how-to-move-a-jungle.jpeg
 alt:      Loki vibing in a forest of houseplants
-content:  Upon returning to civilization, Will and Alexx quickly learned of a dangerous situation back home.
+content:  Upon returning to civilization, Will and Alexx quickly learned of a dangerous situation developing back home.
 The 2020 California wildfires had encroached within 5 miles of Will's apartment.
-Amidst flurry of phone calls and flight reservations Will and Alexx raced down to Los Gatos to load much of Will's apartment into a rental car.
+Amidst a flurry of phone calls and flight reservations Will and Alexx raced down to Los Gatos to load much of Will's apartment into a rental car.
 Within 48 hours the couple was back in Lake Oswego, accompanied by over 100 of Will's houseplants.
 Alexx's apartment had been transformed into a tropical frenzy of monsteras and alocasia, much to Loki's chagrin.
 is_month: false

 # ================ September 2020 ================ #